containers/podman-desktop/website/docs/extensions/write/index.md

 #### Procedure

-1. To test Podman Desktop with your extension, run:
+1. To start Podman Desktop with your extension loaded, run:

 ```
 yarn watch --extension-folder /path/to/your/extension